Cuppixx/using-grapheneos.io/README.md

 I include <b>Malwarebytes</b> as a lightweight on-demand malware scanner.
 While GrapheneOS is very secure by default, I like having the peace of mind of occasionally scanning for malicious APKs, suspicious files, or potentially harmful apps I might sideload.
 The free version is more than sufficient for this on-demand scanning, but if you want real-time protection — either for an extra layer of security on Android or when using a less secure OS — the paid subscription is, in my opinion, worth it.
 Malwarebytes can also be used on Windows, where it remains one of the most reliable malware scanners I've personally used.
 I don't run it constantly on my phone, so it doesn't affect performance, but it's a helpful safety net when testing new software or sharing files.
 <br><br>
 Among the proprietary apps, many are essential — online banking, contactless payments, and communication tools are hard to avoid.
 Others, like streaming services or mobile games, are entirely optional depending on your lifestyle.
 Then there are apps that fall somewhere in between, where your needs may vary: Obsidian and Proton Calendar are good examples, though both are among the most privacy-respecting proprietary options available.
-But the one app I haven't found a satisfactory replacement for is <b>Spotify</b>.
+But the one app I haven't found a full replacement for is <b>Spotify</b>.
 If you have Spotify Premium, it's hands down the best music streaming experience on mobile — nothing else comes close in terms of library size, features, and overall usability.
 Without Premium, though, the mobile app is nearly unusable.
 If you're already paying for it, there's no better option out there.
+If you don't use Spotify, I recommend using <b>NewPipe</b> — it covers YouTube and SoundCloud, giving you access to a wide range of content, and with features like background playback and downloads, you can get a surprisingly complete listening experience without relying on proprietary streaming apps.
 <br><br>
 <p align="center">
 <a href="https://www.malwarebytes.com/"><img src="https://img.shields.io/badge/Malwarebytes-blue" /></a>